-Payment of $875 is due to AG Bell by Monday, May 1, 2017.
+Payment of $875 is due to AG Bell by Monday, May 1, 2018.
 Payment by credit card or check is acceptable.
 If paying by check, credit card information is also required to cover any incidental expenses the teen may charge to the room.
-Payment Instructions will be given in the Acceptance Packages of Information.
+Payment Instructions will be given in the Acceptance Packages with information.

 Air or Ground Transportation

-Parents must arrange for and cover the cost of airfare to Washington, DC (Reagan National Airport DCA) for their teen in coordination with the LOFT program arrival/departure schedule*.
-Please note: Reagan National Airport (DCA) is the closest and preferred airport to and from the host Hotel for LOFT 2017
+Parents must arrange for and cover the cost of airfare to Washington, D.C.
+(Ronald Reagan National Airport - DCA) for their teen in coordination with the LOFT program arrival/departure schedule.*

 For those within driving distance, parents may choose to drop off/pick up their teen at the hotel in coordination with the drop off/pick up schedule.*

-*The LOFT arrival/departure and drop off/pick up schedule will be provided to LOFT participants on April 3, 2017.
-Washington, DC is located in the Eastern time zone.
+*The LOFT arrival/departure and drop off/pick up schedule will be provided to LOFT participants on April 3, 2018.
+Washington, D.C. is located in the Eastern Time Zone.